 LIVERUR aims to support businesses, projects and initiatives in designing innovative business models in rural areas, moving towards a Circular Economy and including all important stakeholders by following the Living Lab approach.

-LIVERUR aims to expand an extremely innovative business model called Living Labs among rural regions.
-Living Laboratories are ecosystems of open innovation, centered on the user, which often operate in a territorial context, integrating concurrent research and innovation processes within a public-private partnership.
+Living Laboratories are ecosystems of open innovation, centred on the user, which often operate in a territorial context, integrating concurrent research and innovation processes within a public-private partnership.

 However, it can be expected that a successful Living Lab design will be highly affected by the specific context of Living Lab’s rural environment and by its specific objectives and ambitions.

 “The LIVERUR project identifies innovative business models within the newly developed Circular Rural Living Labs, and conducts socio-economic-technology analyzes to identify, describe and compare the differences between the new approach of Living Lab and more entrepreneurial traditional approaches (mass production, development of prices, optimizing cost structures with companies, rationalization).
 The transition from linear to Circular Economy in rural context is demonstrated by life cycle sustainable assessment (LCSA) of products & services being in line with the relevant Sustainable Development Goals and the European Green Deal initiatives. “

 The LIVERUR project pays special attention to Living Labs, as they encourage a more sustainable mobilization of resources, better cooperation between operators along the value chain and lead to new services.
 Living Lab uses the concept of open innovation in a broader sense, with a success/failure rate determined by empirically based key research factors.